REMSA: Foundation Model Selection for Remote Sensing via a Constraint-Aware Agent: Experiments

 \subsection{Sensitivity Analysis on Evaluation Criteria}

-To understand how well \system aligns with expert-defined evaluation principles, we perform a sensitivity analysis by removing each scoring criterion individually from the expert evaluation protocol.
-As shown in Table~\ref{tbl:sensitivity_results}, the performance is generally robust in most dimensions, but some removals reveal important insights into which criteria contribute the most to the effective selection of the model.
+To understand which rubric dimensions drive the observed selection quality, we perform a sensitivity analysis by removing each scoring criterion individually from the expert evaluation protocol.
+As shown in \cref{tbl:sensitivity_results}, the performance is generally robust in most dimensions, but some removals reveal important insights into which criteria contribute the most to effective model selection.
 Both the removal of Application Compatibility and Modality Match lead to notable performance drops, confirming that \system actively prioritizes functionally appropriate models aligned with the user’s objective.
 Notably, removing Reported Performance and Generalizability yields minimal change in overall results, implying that these dimensions are either captured implicitly through other criteria or are less decisive in the current benchmark setup.
 In contrast, removing Efficiency or Popularity+Recency actually leads to a modest performance gain.
-This suggests that while these criteria add practical relevance for deployment, they may occasionally favor well-known or resource-efficient models over technically optimal ones.
-The sensitivity results further validate that \system does not overfit to superficial indicators such as citations or recency, but instead emphasizes core compatibility and reasoning in its final decisions.
+This suggests that while these criteria add practical relevance for deployment, they may occasionally favor well-known or resource-efficient models over candidates that better satisfy the core application and modality constraints.
+The sensitivity results further suggest that \system does not primarily rely on superficial indicators such as citations or recency, but instead emphasizes core compatibility and constraint satisfaction in its final decisions.